a350-900ulr/pandemic-industry-analysis/readme.md

 ## Usage <a name="usage"></a>

 To read the results itself, the analysis is in a presentable format as `report.html`.
-This was created using `report.rmd` using R 4.4.3
+This was created using `report.qmd` using R 4.4.3